Meet the individuals who are helping make Inspired Teaching a reality.

 Aleta Margolis, Founder and Executive Director

 Aleta founded Center for Inspired Teaching in 1995 to build a better school experience for students by shifting the role of the teacher from information provider to Instigator of Thought.
 Inspired Teaching’s transformative teacher training bolsters teachers’ creativity and critical thinking and elevates teacher voice.
 Aleta is a former professor of education at American University, specializing in authentic assessment, science and math education, and curriculum reform.
 As a public school teacher, Aleta taught in both elementary and middle schools and designed and ran alternative educational programs for court-referred high school students.
-In 2011, Aleta helped launch the Inspired Teaching Demonstration School, a DC public charter school that puts into practice Center for Inspired Teaching’s inquiry-based instructional model.
-The Demonstration School also serves as a partner site for the Inspired Teacher Certification Program.
+In 2011, Aleta helped launch the Inspired Teaching Demonstration Public Charter School to serve as a demonstration site, implementing Inspired Teaching’s instructional model in every classroom.
+The Demonstration School serves as a partner for the Inspired Teacher Certification Program, a 24-month, state accredited residency program that selects, prepares, supports, and certifies exceptional individuals for long term teaching careers in the District of Columbia.
+Aleta and Inspired Teaching are also shifting teacher practice through multi-year partnerships with DC Public Schools to train DC teachers to implement inquiry-based instruction and to draft new, standards-aligned curricula for the school district.
 In 2001, Aleta was awarded a Fellowship from Ashoka: Innovators for the Public, in recognition of Inspired Teaching’s work training teachers to transform the way schoolchildren are taught.
 Aleta received her undergraduate degree at Brown University and her MS in Education and Social Policy at Northwestern University.

 Jacqueline Smalls, Science Education Manager